Last Updated: July 16th

-This is another studying playlist, although it’s much different than the previous one: It’s not updated as often (although it does seem to get some additions every few months), but it doesn’t need to be, considering it already has over 64 hours of film scores for you to throw on shuffle and let blur everything that’s going on in the background while you zero in on the task at hand.
+This is another studying playlist, although it’s much different than the previous one: It’s not updated as often (although it does seem to get some attention every few months), but it doesn’t need to be, considering it already has over 50 hours of film scores for you to throw on shuffle and let blur everything that’s going on in the background while you zero in on the task at hand.
 Sometimes songs with a beat can be too much, and in those cases, welcome home.

-Alt Country (Country, by Spotify)
+Indigo (Country, by Spotify)

 Country, like all genres, is multifaceted, so while there’s the mainstream radio pop country, there are also artists pushing the genre in a different direction, downplaying and emphasizing different parts of the organic sound to create something different.
 Spotify keeps a solid mix of these adventurers up to date, so give it a whirl when your country craving is feeling a bit left of pop.

-If It Wasn’t For Gucci
+If It Wasn’t For Gucci (Hip-Hop, by Spotify)

 Credit where credit is due — Gucci Mane’s imprint on modern hip-hop is unf*ckwithable.
 This playlists spotlights some of the Atlanta icon’s best collaborations and most important contributions to the trap-rap canon.
 It’s also a perfect party playlist if you happen to be with a group of like-minded hip-hop lovers.

 Let’s be real, half the time when people are looking for “indie” music, they’re looking for a vibe.
-And, my friend, half the time that vibe is sad.
-The chilled out, blue bliss of soft vocals, sweeping strings, towering drums and tear-stained lyrics.
+And, my friend, half the time, that vibe is sad.
+The chilled out, blue bliss of soft vocals, sweeping strings, towering drums, and tear-stained lyrics.
 And if that’s what you’re after, you’ve come to the right place by simply typing “sad indie” into your own personal Spotify account.
 Let the wallowing begin.